-The history of inequity in the Greater Cincinnati area is one of great complexity.
+The history of inequity in our region is incredibly complex.
 As a critical stop on the Underground Railroad before the Civil War, Cincinnati served as the gateway between two disparate futures—one of slavery and one of freedom.
-Centuries later, children growing up just a few miles from each other in Southwest Ohio are still faced with drastically different life outcomes.
+Centuries later, children growing up just a few miles from each other are still faced with drastically different life outcomes.
 Today, over half of Cincinnati’s children live in poverty, the second highest rate nationwide.
 Third grade reading scores between more affluent districts and predominantly low-income districts can vary by up to 35 percent.